 Long Beach Child Abuse Attorney

-Allegations of child abuse can be life-altering, as this very serious crime can not only carry some serious penalties – including prison time – but a conviction can also impact your ability to maintain custody of your child or secure child visitation privileges.
+As sex crimes lawyers, we know that allegations of child abuse can be life-altering, as this very serious crime can not only carry some serious penalties – including prison time – but a conviction can also impact your ability to maintain custody of your child or secure child visitation privileges.
 But, losing child custody is not the only consequence you need to worry about.
 You may also be unable to get a job or rent a property if the charge is prosecuted as a felony.

 What’s more, a conviction on charges of sexual assault against a child will carry a lifelong requirement for registering as a sex offender, which can have a significant impact on your ability to find housing or secure a job – and that says nothing of the significant social stigma.